-Having sex does not appear to expedite labor onsetNovember 28th, 2012 in Obstetrics & gynaecology /
+Having sex does not appear to expedite labor onsetNovember 28, 2012 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—Coital activity does not expedite labor or reduce the need for labor induction, according to a study published online Nov.
 12 in BJOG: An International Journal of Obstetrics and Gynaecology.